DISCOVERY´S Channel Presents - BURNING

 Raku-Glazes on Ceramic

-- Burning Raku-Glazes - ready The result
+- Burning Raku-Glazes - ready another part

 Rakuyaki or Raku is a form of Japanese pottery characterized by low firing temperatures (resulting in a fairly porous clay body), lead glazes, and the removal of pieces from the kiln while still glowing hot.
 In the traditional Japanese firing process, the pot is removed from the hot kiln and put directly into water or allowed to cool in the open air.
 Raku is considered the traditional method for creating clay bowls for the Japanese tea ceremony.
 Raku tea bowls are hand-made from earthenware, each with a unique shape and style.